feram: molecular dynamics simulator for bulk and thin-film ferroelectrics and relaxors

 Author

-Takeshi Nishimatsu (t-nissie{at}imr.tohoku.ac.jp)
+Takeshi Nishimatsu (t_nissie{at}yahoo.co.jp)

-This project is/was partially supported by:
+This project was partially supported by:

 http://loto.sourceforge.net/feram/ is hosted by SourceForge.net Logo .